 Develop a user’s manual to support the enduring success of the new workspaces.
 What is important at this step is to ensure both management and the employee team understand the intended purpose of potentially unfamiliar work settings, and how to use them effectively.
 This is particularly important for more informal settings such as a company café or lounge areas where untethered work is permitted.
 New procedures around conference room reservations, technology procurement, or employee owned devices should be laid out.
 Establishing workplace etiquette expectations is important here as well.
 Ways to deal with noise, confidential conversations, keeping from distracting others, and even food odors can be defined clearly, helping minimize future areas of contention.

 Support the move through training, preparation, rapid resolution, and demonstrations.
-If employees encounter few hitches on move day they will be able to get back to work more quickly and therefore have more positive thoughts associated with the change.
+If employees a smooth move-in day they will be able to get back to work more quickly and therefore have more positive thoughts associated with the change.
+Obstacles and confusion around their new workplace, however, can derail can undermine you change management efforts.
 Advanced training, supported by the user’s manual will ensure employees know what to expect out of their new environment.
 Having a team set up to field and respond to any problem that arises out of the move can convey another positive experience, and will again, help employees get back to work more quickly.
 One critical element of supporting the move is having leadership team members and managers immediately begin to use the communal and non-traditional workspaces in the course of their everyday work.
 This will create a clear impression that all team members have permission to work away from their designated workstation.

 Perform a lessons-learned evaluation of the workplace change 90 days to 6 months after the move.
 This is an opportunity to evaluate progress towards the goals identified in the workplace change strategy, and it’s another way to make the change process more transparent by reporting on this progress to the entire team.
 At this point, it’s appropriate to evaluate the current use of the various workspaces and determine if any policies and procedures around their uses need to be reinforced, or if perhaps they should be adjusted.
 Over the longer term, an annual reflection and adjustment process will help workers use their new office setting more effectively and make the benefits of the workplace change more durable.